International mediator for dispute and conflict resolution – neutral expert cultural negotiation services

 Process of PeaceMatrix™ international dispute settlement system:

-1. Both sides will provide written descriptions of the dispute and goals to the Architect.
+1. One or more parties may provide written descriptions of the dispute and goals to the Architect.

-3. Both sides will define parameters for the process with the architect, which are reduced to a written agreement describing the process to be engaged in, and the rules for proceeding, as well as terms if the rules are not followed by one or both sides.
+2. Parties and the Architect may work together to define parameters for the process, which may be reduced to a written agreement describing the process to be engaged in, and the rules for proceeding.

-4. Payment terms are discussed and agreed-to.
-If the parties do not have the necessary funds, there are many governments, donors, and organizations who may assist in financing such a worthy cause as peace and dispute resolution.
+3. Payment terms are discussed and agreed-to.
+If one or more parties do not have the necessary funds, there are many governments, donors, and organizations who may assist in financing such a worthy cause as peace and dispute resolution.

-5. The Architect will work with both sides, sometimes together, sometimes each individually, to help map out and resolve the dispute elements and come up with a solution framework.
+4. The Architect will work with one or more parties, sometimes together, sometimes individually, to help map out and resolve the dispute elements toward a solution framework.

-6. Better understanding and potential solutions are hopefully reached with the parties’ cooperation.
+5. Better understanding and potential solutions are developed within the system.
 Because of the process, improvement can be made through increased understandings even if no ultimate final detailed peace resolution is reached immediately, allowing the parties to reconsidered and build on progress made.

-7. If appropriate, the solutions can be written out in an agreement or other guiding text, set of rules, description of future plans, or even a cultural framework of shared values moving forward.
+6. If appropriate, the solutions can be written out in an agreement, memorandum, other guiding text, set of rules, description of future plans, or even a cultural framework of shared values moving forward.

 Frequently asked questions